leixingyu/unrealStylesheet/README.md

 ### Modifying the style sheet

-You can modify the `.qss` stylesheet directly,
+You can modify the `.qss` style sheet directly,

-Or you can modify on top of the css preprocessor `.scss` file.
+or you can modify on top of the
+_CSS_ preprocessor `.scss` file.
 Once finished, re-compile the `.qss` as follows:

 ```commandline